Fitness to practise (FTP) procedures

 A GMC study of cases that were considered by FTP tribunals (but not cases relating to health or convictions) showed that evidence of insight correlated with whether a doctor was erased or given a less serious sanction.

-Doctors who showed insight and said sorry were ten times less likely to be erased than those who did not.
+Doctors who showed insight and said sorry were 10 times less likely to be erased than those who did not.

 Last word

-GMC FTP investigations are stressful for doctors, and we would encourage any MDU member receiving notification of a complaint to the GMC to make contact with us as soon as possible, and before responding.
-This applies even if the GMC is going to pass the complaint to the responsible officer or treat it as a provisional enquiry.
+GMC fitness to practise investigations are stressful for doctors, so we encourage any MDU member receiving notification of a complaint to the GMC to contact us as soon as possible, before responding.
+This applies even if the GMC plans to pass the complaint to the responsible officer or treat it as a provisional enquiry.

-We are experts in assisting doctors at the GMC, and it is never too soon to ask for help.
+We are experts in assisting doctors with GMC matters, and it's never too soon to ask for help.

 References